-Donald F. Kettl is professor and former dean in the School of Public Policy at the University of Maryland.
+Donald F. Kettl is a professor emeritus and former dean in the School of Public Policy at the University of Maryland.
 He is also a nonresident senior fellow at the Partnership for Public Service, the Volcker Alliance, and the Brookings Institution.

 Kettl is the author or editor of a many books and monographs, including The Politics of the Administrative Process (7th edition, 2017), Escaping Jurassic Government: Restoring America’s Lost Commitment to Competence (2016), System under Stress: The Challenge to 21st Century American Democracy Homeland Security and American Politics (2014), The Next Government of the United States: Why Our Institutions Fail Us and How to Fix Them (2008), and The Global Public Management Revolution (2005).
 He has twice won the Louis Brownlow Book Award of the National Academy of Public Administration for the best book published in public administration.
 In 2008, Kettl won the American Political Science’s John Gaus Award for a lifetime of exemplary scholarship in political science and public administration.
 He was awarded the Warner W. Stockberger Achievement Award of the International Public Management Association for Human Resources in 2007 for outstanding contributions in the field of public sector personnel management.